-When only one party is invited to a hearing, we will inform other parties before it takes place.
-We will allow the other party to express its wish to attend the hearing within a prescribed deadline.
-If the other party expresses its wish to participate, they will be invited to the hearing.
+When only one party requests a hearing, we will inform other parties of the hearing before it takes place.
+We will allow the other parties to express their wish to attend the hearing within a prescribed deadline.
+If the other parties express their wish to participate, they will be invited to the hearing.